What to consider when getting a new kitten or cat.

 What should I feed my cat or kitten?

 This is quite a difficult question to answer.
 Hopefully, the rescue will give you a small amount of food to start with, but this will only last a day or two.
-You can always keep your new friend on the diet the place you picked up from gave you, but bear in mind that they often need to use low-cost food, so do your research on the brand they use.

 My kitten needs to drink